-Delirium is a serious disturbance in mental abilities that results in confused thinking and reduced awareness of the environment.
-The start of delirium is usually rapid — within hours or a few days.
+Delirium is a serious change in mental abilities.
+It results in confused thinking and a lack of awareness of someone's surroundings.
+The disorder usually comes on fast — within hours or a few days.

-Delirium can often be traced to one or more contributing factors, such as a severe or chronic illness, changes in metabolic balance (such as low sodium), medication, infection, surgery, or alcohol or drug intoxication or withdrawal.
+Delirium can often be traced to one or more factors.
+Factors may include a severe or long illness or an imbalance in the body, such as low sodium.
+The disorder also may be caused by certain medicines, infection, surgery, or alcohol or drug use or withdrawal.

-Signs and symptoms of delirium usually begin over a few hours or a few days.
+Symptoms of delirium usually begin over a few hours or a few days.
 They typically occur with a medical problem.
 Symptoms often come and go during the day.
 There may be periods of no symptoms.
-Symptoms tend to be worse during the night when it's dark and things look less familiar.
-Primary signs and symptoms include those below.
+Symptoms tend to be worse at night when it's dark and things look less familiar.
+They also tend to be worse in settings that aren't familiar, such as in a hospital.

 Reduced awareness of surroundings

 This may result in:

 - Trouble focusing on a topic or changing topics

 - Getting stuck on an idea rather than responding to questions

 - Being easily distracted

 - Being withdrawn, with little or no activity or little response to surroundings

 Poor thinking skills